reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

 As shown in the above example, we can create listeners at class-level with `@KafkaListener` annotation and we should specify `@KafkaHandler` at the method level.
-When the listener receive records, converted record types are used to determine which `KafkaHandler` must to used.
-We can assign at most one `KafkaHandler` as default using attribute `isDefault=true`, whenever there is no match default handler will be called.
+When the listener receives a record, its type determines which `KafkaHandler` will receive it.
+We can assign at most one default `KafkaHandler` using the attribute `isDefault=true`, which will receive the record whenever there is no other match.

 ### Consuming Records from the Specific Partition with an Initial Offset